Content Strategy? The One Thing You're NOT Doing

 So, what’s the takeaway?

-Because the next big shift?
+Bottom line: The next big shift?
 It won’t be in a product update.
 It’ll be in a headline.
 And if you’re not paying attention, you’ll be playing catch-up forever.